 Not sure what it is with the Lone Star State.
 The flag?
 Stetsons?
 The water?
 Or is it the Texan climate that seems to churn out musicians of a special kind?

-But the exception is the rule.
-Right?
-Well, in this case for sure – and a welcome exception it is.
+Well, in this case it is for sure.
+And a welcome exception it is.
 Hollow Hearted displays a maturity that is seldom found in emerging rock bands.
 Rick Lambert‘s guitar playing prowess and soaring vocals convince straight from the start of this demo.
 One of the most remarkable features are the solos that repeatedly appear.
 Not just short, half-hearted attempts, but full-blown sanguine examples, sometimes even going experimental on me.
 Now get this: Rick also provided the decidedly complex drum work on this album, rendering Hollow Hearted a true one-man performance.

 But it is this grungy smell in all they do that makes the race and gets the medal.
 And all this is by the way leaning far into the metal arena already.
 And yes, I know, you purists, much debate is going on, if grunge of any kind should be metal at all.
-In truth, much of what Hollow Hearted represents is rock.
-But we are getting there.
+In truth, much of what Hollow Hearted represents is – indeed – rock.
+Clearly, this is all not very refined yet.
+And Empty Trail still seem to be looking for their very own path to glory.

-As to the songs, Above My Love kicks this off nicely, a hot rocky start to things, hooking you straight.
-This one contains a friggin’ solo that is up there with the best.
-Chasing down the Drain will get you in a grungy mood, almost too happy in tone for this kind of style.
-But – hey – well done.
 Trade Yourself is kind of in the same vein than its predecessor.
-Now, Down graces us with California desert rock; Train beckons you.
+Now, Down graces us with California desert rock.
+And the aforementioned Train beckons you.
 Love it, makes me wanna go a-cruisin’ a bit along them hot highways.
 The bluesy Would You surprises with a style long pushed to the underground in this form, rocky and spiced with a short, but real good riff.

 Hollow Hearted feels like a quest to me.
 A quest to a new horizon Empty Trail wants to get to – only we are not quite sure yet where this will be.
 Rick Lambert– the all-in-one band – produced some really stellar sounds out there.
-Those range from the drum work that is as remarkable as is all the rest, over guitars to vocals, riffs and solos included.
+Those range from the drum work that is as remarkable as is all the rest, over guitars, to vocals, with riffs and solos included.
 This is a band (of one for this album…) to be watched and I am looking forward to the first studio edition of a hopefully unique brand.
 Keep going, Empty Trail, good job.